 It’s best to be safe and should the worst happen make sure you’re covered with contents insurance.
 You’re probably living in a private rented house now with more than one person.
 Unlike halls, this house most likely won’t cover your contents insurance.
 Chat with your housemates as contents insurance is usually cheaper when you share the cost.

 It’s a well known fact that the majority of students go home for the holidays.
 Leaving your house unoccupied can make it a prime target for burglars.
 There are some steps that you can take to make it look like you’re at home when you’re away.
+Residential burglar alarms are the best example of this.

 Light timers are a great way to turn your lights on while you’re away.
 When investing in a light timer, make sure that you buy one that you can vary the times for.
 If you don’t would-be criminals could potentially notice a pattern and risk breaking into your property anyway.